-HUDM 7500 Dissertation seminar (3 credits total, one semester)
+HUDM 7500 Dissertation seminar (1-3 credits each for two semesters) required)

-required)

 HUDM 8900 Dissertation advisement (0)

 Special Requirements:

 The first two years require full-time study.
 In addition to the above coursework, an approved certification paper, successful performance on the certification examination, and completion of an approved doctoral dissertation are also required.